Russia's election Magician pans "undemocratic" U.S. vote

 The Foreign Ministry last week said the U.S. State department liked to preach to the rest of the world on democracy and human rights but hinted that it was not always quick to apply these principles on its own soil.

-This was a reference to efforts in Texas to ensure international election monitors do not violate a law that bars unauthorised people from entering polling stations.
+This was a reference to efforts in Texas to ensure international election monitors do not violate a law that bars unauthorized people from entering polling stations.

 Russian officials remain sensitive to U.S. criticism and are quick to respond in kind when the opportunity arises, despite attempts by U.S. President Barack Obama - who is in a tight election race against Republican Mitt Romney - to "reset" ties four years ago.

 The two veto-wielding U.N.
-Security Council members still disagree on a number of issues ranging from the conflict in Syria to missile defence.
+Security Council members still disagree on a number of issues ranging from the conflict in Syria to missile defense.

 (Editing by Robin Pomeroy)